USACE-WaterManagement/repgen5/README.md

 ```

-This will add the points of both time series that intersect in time.
+This will add the points of both time series that intersect in time while ignoring those that don't.
 It will loop through v then through v2 and whenever the dates match add a new row with the value as the sum.
 All of the basic operators are implemented.
 If v2 was a scalar value or a simple constant value v would loop through and add the value to all of its values.